 - Lather and scrub for at least 20 seconds

-- Dry with a clean hand towel or electric dryer
+- Dry your hands with a clean hand towel or electric dryer

-Wash between your fingers, scrub beneath your fingernails, and wash your palms and wrists as well.
+Be sure to wash between your fingers, scrub beneath your fingernails, and wash your palms and wrists.

 Here’s a video from the Centers for Disease Control and Prevention on how to properly wash your hands.